conan-io/conan-center-index/docs/bump_version.md

 Once you detect which version should be updated, please, first check if the project `license` keeps the same.

+> In case needing to update attributes, dependencies versions, patches, or anything besides the package version in `conandata.yml` and `config.yml`, then your pull request will not be classified as bump version.

 ## What should be modified when bumping a version?

 Only the `config.yml` and `conandata.yml` should be updated with that new version: